Mission

 through my death, and apply it as a source of life.

-Grunge Gospel is the realization of that.
+My music is the realization of that.

 I believe music is a universal language given to us by God.
 A language used to connect